stephengold/MonkeyWrench/README.md

 + using Bash or Fish or PowerShell or Zsh: `./gradlew bistro`
 + using Windows Command Prompt: `.\gradlew bistro`

+#### Test status

-The application opens a window and displays status using 7 lines of text in its upper left corner.
+The application opens a window and displays status using 8 lines of text in its upper left corner.

 <img height="400" src="https://i.imgur.com/Xl1luE4.png"